AIgineerAB/data_modeling_course/04_erd_logical_physical_model/README.md

 | Primary key   |            |          | x        |
 | Foreign key   |            |          | x        |

+## Database modeling language (dbml)

+Install [DBML extensions in vscode by Juste Bocovo](https://marketplace.visualstudio.com/items?itemName=bocovo.dbml-erd-visualizer) so that you can save your data models and store them in source control.
+However we'll be using [dbdiagram](https://dbdiagram.io/home) which is easy to get started online.
+It is good for getting started and has some neat features for auto-completion and syntax highlighting which we don't have in vscode.

+> [!NOTE]
+> the diagrams are public when using the free version, which is okay for learning but if you are in a company setting, consider either buying it or use local development in vscode and source control with github

 ## Other videos 📹

 - [Data models.
 Conceptual Vs logical - Learning with me (2022)](https://www.youtube.com/watch?v=rzKMT5qqbQY)